sranins/BusinessApplication-ReleaseNotes/articles/index.md

 <div id="main" class="v2">
 <div class="container">
     <h1>Business Applications Release Notes</h1>
 	<p>This is placeholder content for this section.
-This section should briefly introduce the release notes.
-See our FAQs below for more information.</p>
+This section should briefly introduce the release notes. <a href="#faq">See our FAQs</a> below for more information.</p>
     <ul class="pivots">
         <li>
             <a href="#products" data-linktype="self-bookmark"></a>